The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: The LLV Algebra for Intersection Cohomology

 \section{The LLV Algebra for Intersection Cohomology}

 In this section, we prove the LLV structure theorem for intersection cohomology.
-We will do this as follows: first, we will prove the theorem for $\mathbb Q$-factorial singularities, which will allow us to consider all HL elements of $H^2(X, \mathbb C)$ and use the monodromy density theorem.
-We then show that the theorem holds in general by passing to a $\mathbb Q$-factorial terminalization, using the semismallness of such crepant morphisms, see Corollary \ref{Qfactorialterminalsemismall}.
+We do this as follows: First, we prove the theorem for $\mathbb Q$-factorial singularities, which will allow us to consider all HL elements of $H^2(X, \mathbb C)$ and use the monodromy density theorem under the assumption $b_2 \ge 5$.
+We then show that the theorem holds in general by passing to a $\mathbb Q$-factorial terminalization, using the semismallness of such crepant morphisms; see Corollary~\ref{Qfactorialterminalsemismall}.

 The key here is to observe that we have a pair $(\gamma,\gamma')$ of non-isotropic vectors such that $q_X(\gamma,\gamma') = 0$.
 As we will see below, the second condition is necessary.
-In \cite[Theorem 2.2]{huybrechts2001infinitesimal}, it was shown the commutativity of dual Lefschetz operators holds infinitesimally, and so we always have a pair of non-isotropic pairs which commute.
+In \cite[Theorem 2.2]{huybrechts2001infinitesimal}, it was shown that the commutativity of dual Lefschetz operators holds infinitesimally, and so we always have a pair of non-isotropic pairs which commute.
 The point though is that we get a variety $L$, described by \textit{Zariski-closed conditions}, for which the monodromy group acts.